alwynm/alwynm.github.io/_posts/2019-06-24-multissh-git.md

 This url can be used for standard SSH key but as we have defined two different `Host` in  `~/.ssh/config` file, you should use the following.

-{% highlight js %}git@repo1.github.com@yourgitname/repo1.git
+{% highlight js %}
-git@repo2.github.com@yourgitname/repo1.git
+git@repo1.github.com@yourgitname/repo1.git
+git@repo2.github.com@yourgitname/repo2.git
 {% endhighlight %}

 Now you can clone your repos

-{% highlight js %}git clone git@repo1.github.com@yourgitname/repo1.git
+{% highlight js %}
+git clone git@repo1.github.com@yourgitname/repo1.git
 git clone git@repo2.github.com@yourgitname/repo2.git
 {% endhighlight %}